 High pressure is unlikely to be dangerous, even if it’s a lot higher, as your system should have a pressure relief valve that will trigger.
 However, you should not rely on this to prevent overpressurisation.
 First, it’ll be inefficient, and second, it could be dangerous if the relief valve is faulty or jammed.

-Signs that the pressure is too high
+Signs that your boiler pressure is too high

 How do you know if your boiler pressure is too high?
 Here’s how to find out.

-Check the gauge
+Check your boiler’s pressure gauge

 The first port of call should be your pressure gauge.
 This will be on the boiler itself, and will take one of two forms: an analogue (pointer) display or a digital display.